-The Shiloh Hills neighbors wish for a community center for all ages which is an important amenity for our quality of life.
-The Comprehensive Plan Chapter 11 is clear that gathering places and services such as centers are important to the citizens who reside in the City of Spokane.
-Because Shiloh Hills consists of annexed areas, this neighborhood lacks the social amenities promised to the residents of Spokane.
-The Shiloh Hills Neighbors need to work with the City of Spokane and their elected officials to bring the Shiloh Hills Neighborhood into compliance with the above quoted section of the Comprehensive plan, especially N 3.2 which lists public facilities such as community centers, libraries, and schools.
-(It should be noted that Spokane Schools, District 81 does not have any schools in the Shiloh Hills Neighborhood.
-Section N 2.1 specifically states "quality schools, public services, and cultural, social, and recreational opportunities" are important to the neighborhood's quality of life.)
+The residents of Shiloh Hills desire a community center that caters to all age groups, as it is a vital amenity for enhancing our quality of life.
+Chapter 11 of the Comprehensive Plan emphasizes the significance of gathering spaces and services, such as community centers, to the citizens living in Spokane.
+Due to Shiloh Hills being comprised of annexed regions, our neighborhood is missing the social amenities that were promised to Spokane's residents in the Comprehensive Plan.

+The Shiloh Hills Neighbors need to work with the City of Spokane and their elected officials to bring the Shiloh Hills Neighborhood into compliance with the above quoted sections of the Comprehensive Plan, especially N 3.2 which lists public facilities such as community centers, libraries, and schools.
+(It should be noted that Spokane Schools, District 81, does not have any schools within the Shiloh Hills Neighborhood-Section N 2.1 specifically states "quality schools, public services, and cultural, social, and recreational opportunities" are important to the neighborhood's quality of life.)
 Chapter 3 LU 6.5 notably states that neighborhood schools are important in "maintaining a strong, healthy neighborhood.

 A well functioning neighborhood should have meeting and conference areas as a social amenity.
 This should include a library.
 These community spaces allow for recreation, education and socialization.
-Socialization cultivates shared sources of meaning and value which unites the community and fulfills our human emotional need to affiliate with and be accepted by members of their neighbors.
-Through socialization, people learn to identify what is important and valued by their neighbors improving their social order.

-These amenities improve citizens quality of life, decrease crime, and improve mental health.
+Socialization cultivates shared sources of meaning and value, which unites the community and fulfills our human emotional need to affiliate with and be accepted by members of their neighborhood.
+Through socialization, people learn to identify what is important and valued by their neighbors, improving their social order.
+These social amenities improve citizens' quality of life, decrease crime, and improve mental health.